The Hunt (1950s Stanisław Lem short story): Discussion

 The manuscript of the story was found by Lem's secretary Wojciech Zemek several decades before the publication, but misled by the resemblance of both the title and the plot to the Pirx story, he filed it together with the drafts for the Pirx story.

 It is well known that Lem was ruthlessly burning his unpublished works, and the researchers were puzzled why Lem kept this one.
 Stanisław Bereś attempts to explain this as follows.
 Lem never wrote and seldom spoke about his life during World War II in Nazi-occupied Lwow.
 However one can decipher subtle hints about his experiences of that time in various Lem's works of fiction.
-Bereś points out an obvious parallel of the runaway's hopeless struggle for his life from The Hunt story, with the experience of the Jews during the Holocaust, including Lem's own.
-Therefore, Bereś suggests that Lem felt overexposing himself in the story, therefore he set it aside and eventually wrote another, a more entertaining version and possibly forgot about the older manuscript.
+Bereś points out an obvious parallel between the runaway's hopeless struggle for his life in The Hunt story and the experience of the Jews during the Holocaust, including Lem's own.
+Therefore, Bereś suggests that, because Lem felt that he was overexposing himself in the story, he set it aside and eventually wrote another, more entertaining version and possibly forgot about the older manuscript.

 The two versions of The Hunt are very different.
 One is a story of Pirx chasing a damaged mining robot on the Moon struck by a meteorite and firing its laser at any detected motion.
 On the other hand, the rediscovered version is told from the point of view of the robot designed to be a prey, who is, "like a Roman gladiator, fighting the longest possible struggle for its miserable electronic life".